-2.2 Sociolinguistic concepts involved in shaping a linguistic identity how the different terms are related.
+2.2 Sociolinguistic concepts involved in shaping a linguistic identity

+In this section, I introduce the key terms which I will use to interpret not only the results of the morphosyntactic corpus study but also in my discussion of the difference between the direction of change in Tyneside English phonology and morphosyntax.
+In my discussion, I will focus on the role of social meaning and the related terms of indexicality and enregisterment.
+The figure below shows how the different terms are related.
 It is structured around Silverstein's orders of indexicality, which are explained further below, and the role of social meaning is elaborated on in the boxes in the front.
 We see that Agha's enregisterment is here synonymous with 3rd order indexicality.
 This is a simplification, but fits the purposes of this paper for the time-being.
 Enregisterment is also further explained below.